 The Chief Finance Officer has a statutory responsibility under Section 151 of the Local Government Act 1972 to ensure the proper administration of the Council's financial affairs.
 Financial procedures detail key financial systems and provide guidance which underpins the Council's Financial Regulations.
 Chief Executive, Deputy Chief Executives, Group Heads and managers are responsible for ensuring that appropriate internal controls are properly maintained to minimise the risk of errors, fraud, bribery and corruption.

-A detailed analysis of the risks associated with any service should be carried out by managers (with assistance from Audit Services as necessary) to ensure that fraud, bribery and corruption is minimised.
+A detailed analysis of the risks associated with any service should be carried out by managers (with assistance from Audit Services as necessary) and this is being promoted as part of developing risk management to ensure that fraud, bribery and corruption is minimised.